alchemit/alchemit.github.io/README.md

 [here](https://pages.github.com/).
 Currently just testing how this hosting works.

-It should be possible to redirect an own domain name by putting it in CNAME file in the main folder of the repository, according to
+It should be possible to redirect an own domain name by putting it in `CNAME` file in the main folder of the repository.
+If the `CNAME` file is present, the regular URL `username.github.io` shows `404 not found` error, so the only way to access the page is to have the proper domain defined in DNS.

 Before commiting changes from local machine to github, one should setup the author in `git-config`.
 It could be done with command: